-The GSSL CA retains all documents related to Certificate requests and Certificate revocation for at least two (2) years after those Certificates become invalid or revoked.
+The GSSL CA retains all documents related to certificate requests, certificate issuance and certificate revocation for at least two (2) years after the certificates become invalid or revoked.

 5.5.3.
 Protection of Archive

 The GSSL CA manages backups archived at a distinct and separate location to prevent unauthorized changes, leakage, and destruction.